|

 Marthina Okeke (a/k/a, Stella Marthina Okereke) eventually left her captors in 2000, sought refuge in a local church and from there she ended up in the household of another immigrant family from her village (Arondizuogu), also living in New York City.

-The Nigerian family that lured, trafficked and enslaved Marthina Okeke (a/k/a, Stella Marthina Okereke) was reported to be very powerful, very influential and well-connected in high places, and that may explain the reason no one wanted to step in to her aide.
+The Nigerian family that lured, trafficked and enslaved Marthina Okeke (a/k/a, Stella Marthina Okereke) was reported to be very powerful, very influential and well-connected in high and low places, and that explains the main reason no one dared to step in to her aide.

-Recently (July 2009) US Immigration Services granted her Permanent Resident status.
+Recently (July 2009) US Immigration Services granted her Permanent Resident status which will enable her to travel out and return to United States.

 The address to mail your support, checks and money orders, is: